swup/parallel-plugin/README.md

 begin the animation.

 The class `is-next-container` defines the **initial state** of the next container about to enter the page, e.g. still out of view or transparent.
-It is removed directly after the element is added to the DOM to begin the animation.
+It is added before the element is inserted into the DOM and removed directly after insertion to begin the animation.
 As it's only applied for a split second, it won't be visible when inspecting the element in the browser dev tools.

 ```css
 /* Parallel animation timing */